Submissions

 Ⓐuslander:innen

-Tentatively titled Ⓐuslander:innen (German for "foreigners," literally "outlanders"), this next collection of texts will be a spiritual successor to our first zine berlin, you've hurt me / another berlin is possible and will continue to explore the themes of the (perceived-as) immigrant experiences of Berlin anarchists.
+Tentatively titled Ⓐuslander:innen (German for "foreigners," literally "outlanders"), this next collection of texts will be a spiritual successor to our first zine berlin, you've hurt me / another berlin is possible and will continue to explore the themes of the (perceived-as) immigrant experiences of anarchists in Berlin and the BRD.

 While we have already addressed this topic, there is the feeling that since October 7th, there has been a shift within the Berlin radical scene where there is an increasingly perceptible rift between the white/German side and the "other" side: that of the immigrant, of the person-of-color, of the foreigner.
 Maybe it's the topic of Palestine/Israel that forces this split, or maybe it's something else like Ukraine/Russia/NATO, or even just something like how one should behave at a demo or conduct a meeting.